The Historic New Orleans Collection: History

-New Orleans, from Patterson, Louisiana, and his wife, Leila Hardie Moore Williams (1901-1966) bought two properties in the French Quarter, the Spanish Colonial Merieult House on Royal Street and a late 19th-century residence next to the Merieult House, facing Toulouse Street.
+New Orleans, and his wife, Leila Hardie Moore Williams (1901-1966) bought two properties in the French Quarter, the Spanish Colonial Merieult House on Royal Street and a late 19th-century residence next to the Merieult House, facing Toulouse Street.
 The latter was their home for 17 years, during which time they amassed a substantial collection of important Louisiana materials.
 With the deaths of Leila and Kemper Williams, in 1966 and 1971 respectively, a foundation bearing their names was established, creating The Historic New Orleans Collection.

 Museum buildings

 Merieult House

 The Merieult House on 533 Royal Street serves as the entrance to the Historic New Orleans Collection and main museum facility.
 Dating from the 18th century, the house occupies land that has been in continuous use since the early colonial days in the 1720s.
 The house is listed on the National Register of Historic Places.
 THNOC opened the Louisiana History Galleries on the second floor and located the museum shop and the Williams Gallery for changing exhibitions about Louisiana's history on the first floor.